kyleshevlin/conference-proposals/react-rally-2017/renderless-components.md

 In this same set of applications, a second renderless component, a `<SocketHandler />`, was created to dispatch actions to Redux stores across apps via websockets.

-I would follow this up with some pre-emptive points regarding other options for similar situations, such as middlewares (for store updates) or HOCs (sharing functionality).
-I would counter by reasoning that in a component driven ecosystem, it makes sense to use components in reasonable ways to solve our problems.
+I will follow this up with some pre-emptive points regarding other options for similar situations, such as middlewares (for store updates) or HOCs (sharing functionality).
+I will counter by reasoning that in a component driven ecosystem, it makes sense to use components in reasonable ways to solve our problems.

-Lastly, I would finish with an exploration of some other possibilities for renderless components, like drop-in analytics based on context or other possibilities.
+Lastly, I will finish with an exploration of some other possibilities for renderless components, like drop-in analytics based on context or other possibilities.

 ## Pitch

 Renderless components are a natural evolution of using components to build up application functionality that may not map 1-to-1 with UI elements.
 However, it might not be obvious to developers to use components in this way.
-My hope is to share with them a pattern I have found useful in my work and think the community at large would find useful in similar situations.
-At the very least, it will encourage developers to explore the boundaries of what a component can be used for in a React application.
+I want to share with them a pattern I have found useful in my work and think the community at large will find useful in similar situations.
+This will encourage developers to explore the boundaries of what a component can be used for in a React application.
 I'm an engaging speaker having spent years doing public speaking in my previous career as a pastor, and I hope to put those skills to good use at React Rally.